 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

-As a mom of 8 kids, making themed breakfast has become a tradition in my home.
-My kids look forward to it for every holiday.
-With these St Patrick’s Day Pancakes it is a great way to start a fun holiday.
+As a mom of 8 kids, themed breakfasts have become a tradition in our home.
+My kids always look forward to holiday mornings, and these green pancakes are one of their favorite ways to celebrate.

 Ingredients